yu-ta-sato/city2graph/README.md

 This installs the core functionality without PyTorch and PyTorch Geometric.
 It's suitable for basic graph operations with networkx, shapely, geopandas, etc.

-### With PyTorch (Optional)
+### With PyTorch (CPU)

-If you need the graph neural network functionality, install with the torch option:
+If you need the Graph Neural Networks functionality, install with the torch option:

 ```bash
 # Install with PyTorch and PyTorch Geometric (CPU version)